About us

 Carola Lang-Howard – Cyprus / Sweden

-The nomadic feet of Carola have allowed her to work with Montessori Education in different countries and cultures for the past 27 years.
+Carola’s nomadic feet have allowed her to work with Montessori Education in different countries and cultures for the past 27 years.
 She is from Sweden but has spent several years in the Middle East and Europe.
 While living in London she worked with Montessori Centre International as a Teacher Trainer guiding adult students for several years.
-Her current permanent residence is Cyprus where she has 2 schools for children 2 to 6 years old.
-Carola holds the St. Nicholas Diploma 0-6 years, a Bachelor Hons.
+Her current permanent residence is Cyprus where she has two schools for children aged 2 to 6 years old.
+Carola holds the St. Nicholas Diploma for 0-6 years, a Bachelor Hons.
 Degree in Early Childhood Studies, as well as a Master’s degree in the Early Years.

 Jaroslaw Jendza – Poland

 Dr. Jarosław Jendza is an assistant professor in the Institute of Education at the Social Sciences Faculty (Gdańsk University, Poland).
-He specialises in alternative, engaging and non-traditional approaches to education, Montessori in particular.
-Awarded the Distinguished PhD Dissertation Award dr. Jendza has published a number of scientific articles on Montessori pedagogy focusing mostly on the issue of the teachers’ education.
-He holds a Masters degree in early education and teaching English as a foreign language.
-In his professional career he has worked as a kindergarten and primary school teacher as well as a head-master of a Montessori school.
-He has been involved in various Montessori teacher training programmes and supported Montessori educational institutions as an external consultant.
-Dr Jendza believes that education can create a better world for all the human beings, especially the education that promotes self-confidence, self-reliance and active participation based on mutual respect and peaceful relations.
+He specialises in alternative, engaging and non-traditional approaches to education, specifically in Montessori.
+Awarded the Distinguished PhD Dissertation Award, Dr. Jendza has published a number of scientific articles on Montessori pedagogy focusing mostly on the issue of teacher education.
+He holds a Master’s degree in early education and teaching English as a foreign language.
+In his professional career he has worked as a kindergarten and primary school teacher as well as a principal of a Montessori school.
+He has been involved in various Montessori teacher training programmes and has supported Montessori educational institutions as an external consultant.
+Dr. Jendza believes that education can create a better world for all human beings, especially the education that promotes self-confidence, self-reliance and active participation based on mutual respect and peaceful relations.

 Malin Ringblad – Sweden

-Malin has worked and lived in the Montessori community for about twenty years, both as a teacher, parent and head of school.
+Malin has worked and lived in the Montessori community for about twenty years, as a teacher, parent and head of school.
 Her commitment lies in the pedagogy and in international work.
-Malin has worked in a lot of international Montessori projects, student exchanges, MMUN, teacher trainings/workshops, and as a speaker at different conferences around the world.
+Malin has worked in a lot of international Montessori projects, student exchanges, MMUN, and teacher training/workshops.
+She has also spoken at various conferences around the world.
 Bringing Montessorians together to strengthen the pedagogy across borders lies close to her heart.

-Malin is on the board of the Swedish Montessori Society, and tries in all different forums to strengthen the Montessori pedagogy which she believes is the key to the future and benefit of all children.
+Malin is on the board of the Swedish Montessori Society, and tries in all ways to strengthen the Montessori pedagogy which she believes is the key to the future and benefit of all children.